 The Catholic Bishops’ Conference of England and Wales produces a newsletter aimed at Catholics and their friends who are interested in interreligious dialogue matters.
 Sign up for the newsletter here

 The Gift of Dialogue: The Encyclical Ecclesiam Suam and the key documents of Vatican II on Interreligious Dialogue and Ecumenism (CTS, 2014).
 Includes the 2 key texts of Vatican II – the Decree on Ecumenism, Unitatis Redintegratio and the Declaration on Non-Christian Religions, Nostra Aetate

 Evangelii Gaudium: Apostolic Exhortation … 2013: paragraphs 244-246 on Ecumenical Dialogue

-Churches Together in Britan and Ireland (CTBI): many churches, one purpose.
+Churches Together in Britan and Ireland (CTBI): more together, less apart.
 CTBI is the umbrella organisation which brings together the many different churches and denominations in Britain and Ireland to share the good news about Jesus Christ and to work for the good of all people.

 Churches Together in England is a visible sign in England of the Churches’ commitment as they seek a deepening communion with Christ and one another.
 Its strength comes from people from different traditions finding new ways to work and worship together.

 Eco-Church is an award scheme designed to motivate and resource churches in England and Wales to care for creation as an integral part of loving their neighbours and following God faithfully.